Support and Giving

 Automatic Contributions

-Automatic Contributions are an easy to use way to make your contributions to Trinity United Methodist Church.
+Automatic Contributions are an easy to use way to make your contributions to Richland Center United Methodist Church.
 Simply take a voided check to the Westby Coop Credit Union, 2403 US Hwy 14 (near Walmart) and fill out an Automatic Payment Plan Authorization.
+We also have these forms in the church Narthex.
 This form lets you decide when your contribution will be transferred to Trinity’s account.
 For more information, leave a message at the church office (647-3203) and the church treasurer will contact you directly.

 Stewardship